 - Pattern Learning (PL): learns domain-specific patterns that serve both as extraction rules and as validation patterns to assess the accuracy of instances extracted by the rules. - Subclass Extraction (SE): automatically identifies subclasses in order to facilitate extraction.
-For example, in order to identify more scientists, it may be helpful to determine subclasses of scientists (e.g., physicists, geologists, etc.) and look for instances of these subclasses. - List Extraction (LE): locates lists of class instances, learns a "wrapper" for each list, and uses the wrapper to extract list elements.
+For example, in order to identify scientists, it is helpful to determine subclasses of scientists (e.g., physicists, geologists, etc.) and look for instances of these subclasses. - List Extraction (LE): locates lists of class instances, learns a "wrapper" for each list, and uses the wrapper to extract list elements.